derekmiranda/html-blackjack/README.md

 - preventing unnecessary rerenders
 - browser testing (only tested on OSX Chrome)
 - animations (such as dealing or flipping cards)
+- dealer knows when tying is better than losing